Compressed Empirical Measures (in finite dimensions): Introduction

 Dealing with the element $\mean_{y,n}$ is more challenging and there is a certain degree of freedom of how to phrase the compression problem.
 A natural and simple choice is to consider $Y_i k(X_i,\cdot)$ as the random elements which attain values in $\cH$.
 A first indicator that things are more complicated is that when $Y_i$ is unbounded then we run into serious problems when trying to define a bounded convex set that contains $(1/n) \sum_{i=1}^n Y_i k(X_i,\cdot)$.
-Things simplify if we assume boundedness and make some natural assumptions about how the data is generated.
-In particular, if we assume that $X_1,\ldots, X_n$ are i.i.d. and $Y_i = f_0(X_i) + \epsilon_i$, where the $\epsilon_i$'s are i.i.d., centered, independent of $X_1,\ldots, X_n$ and bounded by $|\epsilon_i | \leq b$ a.s., then $\mean_{y,n}$ converges to
+Things simplify if we assume boundedness of the $Y_i$ and make some natural assumptions about how the data is generated.
+In particular, if we assume that $X_1,\ldots, X_n$ are i.i.d. and $Y_i = f_0(X_i) + \epsilon_i$, where $f_0$ is some bounded measurable function, the $\epsilon_i$'s are i.i.d., centered, independent of $X_1,\ldots, X_n$ and bounded by $|\epsilon_i | \leq b$ a.s., then $\mean_{y,n}$ converges to

 and $\mean_y$ is contained in the convex set